carlos-ds/personal-web/articles/queue-stack.md

 ## TL;DR

 I dabbled into DSA and wanted to play around with the Node test runner.
-I combined that into some basic coding exercise and dumped it into a repo: [https://github.com/carlos-ds/queue-stack](https://github.com/carlos-ds/queue-stack).
+I combined that into some basic coding exercise and dumped it into a [Github repo](https://github.com/carlos-ds/queue-stack).
 At the end of this article, you'll also find some useful resources for learning DSA in JavaScript.

 ## Stack